-M49: "I know it doesn't sound good but in general students can't be arsed to do extra stuff like they will literally just do the bare minimum and go home."
+M49: I know it doesn't sound good but in general students can't be asked to do extra stuff like they will literally just do the bare minimum and go home.
+(FE college 2 (England), male focus group 2)

-FE College 2 (England), Male Focus Group 2

-Several groups of students could see the value of student action groups, but in practice reported a lack of faith that 'anything we say is going to make a difference' (Male student, English FE College 2, focus group 1).
+Several groups of students could see the value of student action groups, but in practice reported a lack of faith that "anything we say is going to make a difference" (FE college 2, England, male focus group 1).
 They discussed difficulty effecting change, based on previous negative experiences of 'student voice' groups.